What is NOMR?

 Currently over 1800 students from across campus use the NOMR app each year as part of their Intro Physics lab course.

-A group of students using NOMR in a lab setting.
+An image of a group of students using NOMR in a lab setting (1).

-A group of students using NOMR in a lab setting.
+An image of a group of students using NOMR in a lab setting (2).

-A screenshot of the NOMR tutorial pane, showing instructions to the lab.
+An image of the NOMR tutorial pane showing instructions to the lab.

-A screenshot of an experiment set up with two charged particles and a force meter.
+An image of an experimental setup with two charged particles and a force meter.